 As the first woman inducted into the American Accounting Association Accounting Hall of Fame, Katherine Schipper, Thomas F. Keller Professor at Duke University, maintains an illustrious and widely respected career as an accounting faculty member and empirical researcher.
-Formerly Duke Ph.D. students under Schipper’s mentorship, Dirk Black, associate professor of accountancy; Amanda Gonzales, Senior Seacrest Teaching Fellow and associate professor of practice in accountancy; and Samuel Melessa, assistant professor of accountancy, now bring elevated teaching and research experience to the University of Nebraska–Lincoln School of Accountancy.
+Formerly Duke Ph.D. students under Schipper’s mentorship, Dirk Black, Forvis Professor of Accounting and associate professor of accounting; Amanda Gonzales, associate professor of practice in accountancy; and Samuel Melessa, assistant professor of accountancy, now bring elevated teaching and research experience to the University of Nebraska–Lincoln School of Accountancy.

 "There is no greater honor than seeing former students find success as Amanda, Dirk and Sam have done, at such a highly respected institution as Nebraska.
 It was a pleasure and a privilege to present at Hawks Hall and reconnect with them,” said Schipper, who recently visited the college to present her research and meet with faculty and students.
 “My discussions with faculty and students were both highly enjoyable and fruitful in respect to the School of Accountancy and my research.”